 Refer to the table below to know the CFA syllabus for the Level III exam:

-CFA Syllabus 2025 Subject wise Topics wise Weightage
+CFA Syllabus Subject wise and Topics wise Weightage

 Level I: